-Two little "Popular" Histories, one of British Zoophytes, the other of British Sea-weeds, by Dr. Landsborough (lately dead of cholera, at Saltcoats, the scene of his energetic and pious ministry), are very excellent; and are furnished, too, with well-drawn and coloured plates, for the comfort of those to whom a scientific nomenclature (as liable as any other human thing to be faulty and obscure) conveys but a vague conception of the objects.
+Two little "Popular" Histories, one of British Zoophytes, the other of British Sea-weeds, by Dr. Landsborough (now dead of cholera, at Saltcoats, the scene of his energetic and pious ministry), are very excellent; and are furnished, too, with well-drawn and coloured plates, for the comfort of those to whom a scientific nomenclature (as liable as any other human thing to be faulty and obscure) conveys but a vague conception of the objects.
 These may serve well for the beginner, as introductions to Professor Harvey's large work on the British Algæ, and to the new edition of Professor Johnston's invaluable "British Zoophytes."
+Miss Gifford's "Marine Botanist," Ed.
+3, and Dr. Cocks's "Sea-weed Collector's Guide," have also been recommended by a high authority.